danielmonyak/masif/README_monyak.md

 - lists/sequence_split_list.txt is old list of PDBS used for MaSIF-Ligand <br>
 - lists - all contains old training, validation, and testing PDB lists used for TF1 <br>
 - evaluate_test.sh - calls python script to generate preditions on the test dataset using the TF1 model <br>
-- analysis - contains scripts for analyzing results of TF1 model <br><br>
+- analysis - contains scripts for analyzing results of TF1 model <br>
 **data/masif_ligand/newPDBs**: **IMPORTANT** - Work that involved collection of new protein sctructures that resulted in the current, expanded train, val, and test sets <br>
 - CSVs - csv files downloaded from the PDB, all structures that bind to the LOI <br>
 - CSVs - csv files downloaded from the PDB, structures with solvents <br>